-Welcome to the nutritional thiamine content in 4 different types of eggplant, ranging from 0.076 to 0.039 mg per 100g.
-The basic amount from the general description of eggplant is Eggplant, raw which in 100g contains 0.039 mg of thiamine.
+Welcome to the nutritional thiamine content in 4 different types of eggplant, ranging from 0.076 mg to 0.039 mg per 100g.
+The basic type of eggplant is Eggplant, raw which in 100g contains 0.039 mg of thiamine.

-The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
+The amount of protein, fat and carbs from this food described above is measured in grams per 100g and grams in a typical serving size (in this case 1 cup, cubes or 82 g), although it is also useful to give the number of calories from protein, fat and carbohydrate which are the most important macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 2.0 (kcal).The number of calories from Fat is 1.3 (kcal).The total calories from carbohydrate is 17.2 (kcal).

 This list of 4 types of eggplant, is brought to you by www.dietandfitnesstoday.com and ranges from Eggplant, cooked, boiled, drained, without salt through to Eggplant, raw where all food items are ranked by the content or amount per 100g.
 The nutritional thiamine content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much thiamine in eggplant.